Arkaikus/MarvelFavs/README.md

 - Then launch the development server with `ionic serve`
 - For bundling run `ionic build --prod`

+This app comunicates with (marvel-favs-api)[https://marvel-favs-api.herokuapp.com] by default, change it in /app/src/data/api.ts line 41

 ## Deploy

 For deployment

 ### Docker

-Run `make build` to create the docker image, then `make run` to start the container, modify the port at `docker-compose.yml` file
+Run `make build` to create the docker image, then `make run` to start the container

+the container runs on port `8081` feel free to change it in `docker-compose.yml`

 ### Heroku